 - The instrument of Transfer

-- Stamp duty acknowledgement from the Inland Revenue Authority of Singapore (“IRAS”)
+- Stamp duty acknowledgment from the Inland Revenue Authority of Singapore (“IRAS”)

-What is the time limit for issuance of Share Certificate?
+What is the Time Limit for the Issuance of a Share Certificate?

 - Within 60 days after the allotment of shares